NebraskaCoder/claude-code-docs/research/claude-code/sub-agents-complete-guide.md

 ### Available Tools

 These are all of the available tools in each category.
-You may mix and matc= h as needed, but ensure you only include the minimal necessary tools for th= e task.
+You may mix and match as needed, but ensure you only include the minimal necessary tools for the task.

 - **Read-only tools**: Glob, Grep, LS, Read, WebFetch, TodoWrite, WebSearch, ListMcpResourcesTool, ReadMcpResourceTool
 - **Edit tools**: Edit, MultiEdit, Write, NotebookEdit